What should be considered when planning a household budget?

 Most people don’t take notice of how much they spend on clothing.

 According to the Family Spending report from the Office of National Statistics, the average person spends £43.88 on clothes each month.
-On an annual basis, the average person in the UK spends £526.50 per year on clothes.
+The average person in the UK spends at least £526.50 on clothes annually.

 This is the reason why the fashion industry is a multimillion-pound industry.

 When you are planning your budget it is important you consider how much you will spend on clothes, shoes and other accessories.